ge-high-assurance/VERDICT/tools/verdict-back-ends/README.md

 ## Note the use of our Maven snapshot repository

-Two of our Java back-end programs (iml-verdict-translator and verdict-stem-runner) depend on libraries which are not available in the Maven central repository.
-For example, we use some SADL libraries (reasoner-api, reasoner-impl, sadlserver-api, and sadlserver-impl) which are part of the Semantic Application Design Language version 3 ([SADL](https://github.com/SemanticApplicationDesignLanguage/sadl)).
+One of our Java back-end programs (verdict-stem-runner) depends on libraries which are not available in the Maven central repository.
+It uses some SADL libraries (reasoner-api, reasoner-impl, sadlserver-api, and sadlserver-impl) which are part of the Semantic Application Design Language version 3 ([SADL](https://github.com/SemanticApplicationDesignLanguage/sadl)).
 GE has made SADL open source but has not deployed releases of these SADL libraries to the Maven central repository.
 Since the Maven